ninock2/JSON2HTML/README.md

 NOTE: JSON file that you want to convert has to be in the same folder as index.php.

-1.0 -> Converter that works only on testing JSON files.
+1.0 -> Converter that works only on test files.
+(Slovene)

 2.0 -> Converter that works on most of JSON files with proper structure.
+(Slovene)

 Next steps: